Xilinx/PYNQ/docs/source/pynq_libraries/pl.rst

 '/opt/python3.6/lib/python3.6/site-packages/pynq/overlays/base/base.bit'

-More information about the PL module can be found in the :ref:`pynq-pl` sections.
+More information about devices and bitstreams can be found in the :ref:`pynq-bitstream` and :ref:`pynq-pl_server` sections.